 This article may contain compensated links.
 See our full disclosure here

-The Italian island of Sicily has several archipelagos off its coast, smaller islands off the large island and this week we’re headed to the northernmost point of Sicily, to the little-known Aeolian Islands where our Sicily travel expert Karen La Rosa encourages us to ‘Live the myth!’
+The Italian island of Sicily has several archipelagos off its coast, smaller islands off the large island, and this episode we’re headed to the northernmost point of Sicily, to the little-known Aeolian Islands where our Sicily travel expert Karen La Rosa encourages us to ‘Live the myth!’

 In this episode, we learn about how each of these remote volcanic islands has differing personalities and terrain.
 From stunning light shows provided by active volcanoes to bathing in mud, tales of the gods, fat caper berries, and organic wine!
 The Aeolian Islands are the perfect Mediterranean escape and are fairly undiscovered because, as Karen describes, it takes a little effort to reach them, but it is, of course, well worth it.

 - A volcano is considered active if it’s erupted in the last 10 thousand years

 - You can get to the islands from Milazzo on Sicily’s main island, where tickets can be bought at the ticket office at the port.
 You can purchase your tickets online, but this is only a ticket reservation – you still have to go to the ticket office to pick up your actual ticket

 - The island of Vulcano is named for Vulcan, the mythological Roman God of fire.
 He apparently had his forge on the island and this is where the word ‘volcano’ comes from